Property investing together

 What could be fairer than that?

 See our FAQ page or How it Works page for more details of how to invest in property with the House Crowd.
 We have a growing number of Muslim investors involved in House Crowd Projects and we have been told that our capital growth model is a Sharia compatible investment opportunity and offers a great vehicle for Islamic investors.

-To read about current and completed House Crowd property investment projects, simply click on the See Example Deals button below.
+To read about current and completed House Crowd property investment fund projects, simply click on the View Our Property Investments button below.